BlinkUX/craftcms-project-starter/README.md

 - **PostgreSQL**
   - Character Set: `UTF8`

-Once the database is created, add a few basic settings and structures by importing the file `craftcms-project-boilerplate.sql.gz` from the root of this repository.
+Once the database is created, add a few basic settings and structures by importing the file `craftcms-project-starter.sql.gz` from the root of this repository.

 Lastly, you’ll need to configure your `.env` file with its connection settings.
 You can either edit the file manually, or run the `./craft setup` command from the root project directory in your terminal.